hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 walk through the entire zone contents. [@RFC5155] specifies NSEC3, a mechanism to provide measures against zone enumeration for DNSSEC signed zones (a goal was to make it as hard to enumerate a DNSSEC signed zone as an unsigned zone).
-Whilst this is widely used, zone walking is now possible with NSEC3 due to crypto-breaking advances [@NSEC3-attacks].
+Whilst this is widely used, it has been demonstrated that zone walking is possible for precomputed NSEC3 using attacks such as those described in [@NSEC3-attacks].
 This prompted further work on an alternative mechanism for DNSSEC authenticated denial of existence - NSEC5 [@?I-D.vcelak-nsec5] - however questions remain over the practicality of this mechanism.